Mephistos-ML/paranmr/docs/source/contributing.rst

 Please ensure the documentation builds successfully prior to committing/merging.

-You do not need to commit compiled pages to the repository.
+Do not commit compiled pages to the repository.

+To publish the documentation online, create a pipeline with the keyword ``force`` and the value ``docs``.